duongtrung/VSD4TEL-ECTEL2023-FL/README.md

-# VSD4TEL-ECTEL2023-FL
+# Goodtechs 2024
-Federated Learning Codes for VSD4TEL workshop at ECTEL 2023

-Accepted Paper at Value-sensitive Design Methods for Technology-enhanced Learning (VSD4TEL) Workshop @ ECTEL 2023.

-**Abstract**: With the progress of applied artificial intelligence (AI) in education, there is a growing need to address the ethical and privacy concerns associated with machine learning (ML) systems.
-These concerns often require compromise among project partners involved in designing and implementing these systems, impacting the experiences of teachers, students, and other stakeholders.
-Our work focuses on integrating value-sensitive design (VSD) principles into ML systems' technical design and performance, specifically within the educational context.
-To achieve this, we propose utilizing distributed and federated learning (FL) frameworks as a practical decentralized approach to training ML models, addressing critical issues such as data privacy and data security.
-We can uphold privacy and ethical considerations by adopting these frameworks while benefiting from educational and machine-learning partners' collective knowledge and expertise.
-We conclude by outlining potential avenues for future research, aiming to continuously improve and expand the capabilities of privacy-preserving ML in educational settings.
-By blending VSD principles with technical advancements, we foster responsible and ethical practices while promoting practical ML applications in education.
+**Abstract**: As applied artificial intelligence (AI) continues to advance in education, addressing the ethical and privacy concerns related to machine learning (ML) systems becomes increasingly important.
+These concerns often necessitate compromises among project collaborators involved in designing and deploying these systems, which can affect teachers, students, and other stakeholders.
+Our work emphasizes the integration of value-sensitive design (VSD) principles into the technical design and performance of ML systems within educational environments.
+To achieve this, we propose utilizing distributed and federated learning (FL) frameworks as decentralized approaches to training ML models, effectively tackling key issues such as data privacy and security.
+These frameworks enable us to maintain privacy and ethical standards while leveraging the collective expertise of educational and ML partners.
+We conclude by identifying potential directions for future research aimed at enhancing the capabilities of privacy-preserving ML in education.
+By combining VSD principles with technical innovation, we promote responsible and ethical ML practices in education while ensuring practical application.

 **Dataset**: https://drive.google.com/drive/folders/1mv1QSy7EL84wOv_BrXvIQ449Wf85vUjS?usp=sharing